Overview of the Medi-Cal Assisted Living Waiver

 Eligibility Requirements for California’s Assisted Living Waiver

-The ALW is for California residents who are elderly (65+) or between the ages of 21 and 64 if disabled.
+The ALW is for California residents who are elderly (aged 65+) or between the ages of 21 and 64 if disabled.
 Applicants who are nursing home residents must have been there a minimum of 60 days.
 Applicants must be willing to reside in a CA county that has an assisted living residence that participates in the ALW program.
 Currently, ALW services are available in the following California counties:

 Alameda